tainacan/tainacan-wiki/dev/creating-metadata-type.md

 ## Registering your Metadata Type

 First of all, you have to register your Metadata Type class.
-You do this by calling the `register_metadata_type` method of the `Metadata Type Helper`, avaialable if the Tainacan plugin is installed.
-For the simplicity of this article, let us suppose that you are creating a custom version of the existing *Numeric* metadata type, which you'll call "Custom Metadata Type".
-You might have a main plugin file, named `custom-metadata-type.php` with the following content:
+You do this by calling the `register_metadata_type` method of the `Metadata Type Helper`, available if the Tainacan plugin is installed.
+For the simplicity of this article, let us suppose that you are creating a custom version of the existing *Numeric* Metadata Type, which you'll call "Custom Metadata Type".
+You might have the main plugin file, named `custom-metadata-type.php` with the following content:

 ```php
 <?php